bmarolleau/code-explainer/README.md

 ## Contributing

 I welcome contributions!
-If you'd like to improve this Code Translator or fix any issues, please fork this repository and create a pull request.
+If you'd like to improve this Code Explainer or fix any issues, please fork this repository and create a pull request.

 ## Contact